josh-ashkinaze/Coffee-Analysis/README.md

 My findings:

-First, the most important coffee qualities are flavor, aftertaste, and balance.
-These are the qualities that are most predective of overall coffee rating.
+1. The most important coffee qualities are flavor, aftertaste, and balance.
+These are the qualities that are most predictive of overall coffee rating.

-Second, everyone should try Vietnmanese or Burundi coffee.
+2. Everyone should try Vietnmanese or Burundi coffee.
 Coffee from these two countries recieves an overall rating above what its component ratings would predict.

 Read more blog for a write-up and look at the ipynb notebook for analysis!